dotink/inKWell-2.0/external/docs/getting_started/controllers.md

 	$response = $this['response'];
 }
 ```

-This allows us to call methods directly on any of these key components:
+Although the above example shows us additionally assigning these components to variables within the action, this is for explanation purposes only.
+You can call methods directly on the elements using the array notation.

 ```php
 $this['request']->redirect('http://laravel.com', HTTP\REDIRECT_PERMANENT);